 - Clean clothes to change your baby into

-- Use a bath thermometer to make sure the water is no more than 38°C. Then test it yourself before putting baby in.
-Use your elbow to check the water is warm, not hot to the touch.
+Use a baby bath thermometer to make sure the water is no more than 38°C. Then test it yourself before putting baby in.
+Bath temp for baby is best checked by using your elbow to check the water is warm, not hot to the touch.

 Once baby is nicely patted dry and before that sleepsuit goes on, you could try a relaxing bit of baby massage.
 You’ll want the heating on already so they’re nice and comfy for this.
 Not sure where to start?
 Read more about baby massage before you break out the oils.